dancooktoptal/angular-phrase-demo/README.md

+> :warning: **Unmaintained blog post example**: This repository contains code examples for on of our blog posts.
+We do not maintain or update this repository.

 # Blog Post - Multilingual project with angular and material desgin
 This project was written by Kevin M. to demonstrate a multilingual angular application.
-You can read the full post - unfortunately only in german - here:
+You can read the full post - unfortunately it is only available in german - here:

 [<img src="https://www.lise.de/fileadmin/user_upload/lise_logo_freigestellt.png" height="20" />-Blog: Angular Material und Mehrsprachigkeit - ein umfassendes How-to](https://www.lise.de/blog/article/angular-material-und-mehrsprachigkeit-ein-umfassendes-how-to/)